Allan Masterton (c1750-1799)

 To his skill as a writing-master, Allan Masterton added an acquaintance with the national minstrelsy; he was also accomplished as a musical composer.
 With the Poet he became acquainted on the introduction of William Nicol, and the acquaintance ripened into a warm friendship.
 In the autumn of 1789 Nicol took lodgings at Willie's Mill, a place situated in the vicinity of Moffat, and there he was waited on by the Poet, accompanied by Masterton, who had been on a visit to Dalswinton.
 The jollities of the occasion induced the Poet to compose his song of "Willie brew'd," which was set to music by Masterton.
 He is the Allan of the song.
 In his letter to Caprtain Riddel, dated 16th October 1789, the Poet describes Masterton as "one of the worthiest men in the world, and a man of real genius."

 Among other tunes composed by Allan Masterton for Burns's songs were those to "Strathallen's Lament," "The Braes o' Ballochmyle," "The Bonnie Birks o' Ayr," and "On hearing a Young Lady sing."
 In compliment to Mr. Masterton's daughter, Anne, the Poet composed the song beginning, "Ye gallants bright, I rede ye right," to which the young lady's father added the music.
-Anne Masterton married Dr. Derbishire, who practised as a physician, first at Bath and aftwerwards in London.
+Anne Masterton married Dr. Derbishire, who practised as a physician, first at Bath and afterwards in London.
 She was living in London in 1834; the date of her death is unknown.
 Her son, Stewart Derbishire, became Queen's Printer at Quebec; he died there on 27th March 1863.

 Allan Masterton died in 1799.